AdobeDocs/genstudio.en/help/user-guide/content/use-templates.md

 ## Use a template

 There are several out-of-the-box templates that you can use to experiment with and create experiences.

 ![Content template list](../../assets/content-templates.png)

-**To create and experience with a template**:
+**To create an experience with a template**:

 1. In _[!DNL Content]_ mode, select the **[!UICONTROL Templates]** section.